kyleshevlin/intro-to-state-machines-and-xstate-workshop/src/section-1/README.md

 > The simplest state machine is a boolean variable.
 The most complex state machine is multiple boolean variables.

 David likes to make jokes, but this joke is pretty accurate, too.
-Doing some math explains to us why.
+Doing some math explains why.

 Every boolean represents two states.
-For every boolean we add, we double the amount of states in the machine.
+For every boolean we add, we don't merely double the amount of possible states, they increase at a rate of `2**n` where `n` equals the number of booleans.

 - 1 boolean = 2 states
 - 2 booleans = 4 states
 - 3 booleans = 8 states
 - 4 booleans = 16 states

-Boolean state complexity increases by 2^^n where _n_ equals the number of booleans you have.

 But does our light bulb _really_ have 4 states?
 No, it really has only three.
 We know that `(isLit && isBroken) === true` is an _impossible_ state.